FREE SHIPPING on orders over $65 International: over $250

 What Is White Tea?

-It undergoes the least processing of all the five different tea types.
+It undergoes the least processing of all the six different tea types.
 Farmers make it exclusively from tender and fresh leaves and buds.
 As far as taste goes, white teas usually have less bitterness.

 Farmers make white teas from bush varieties that produce white-silvery leaves and sprouts.
 Authentic ones like White Peony are multi-colored similarly to the beautiful autumn leaves and are covered with a silvery-white "peach fuzz".
 Silver Needle, the most popular one, consists of only silvery-white sprouts shaped like needles.